Jagriti-vashisht/LoanCalculator/README.md

 # LoanCalculator
-Python based project for calculati0on of loan
+Python based project for calculation of loan